Energy Support

 How Your System Will Work

-Time-Based Control mode enables your Powerwall to charge from and discharge to the grid at certain times to take advantage of changes to utility rates that occur throughout the day and season.
-This technique is called energy arbitrage, which allows Powerwall to store energy when energy prices are low and to sell that low-cost energy back to the grid when energy prices are higher.
+When Time-Based Control mode is enabled, Powerwall uses a technique called energy arbitrage.
+Energy arbitrage allows Powerwall to store energy when energy prices are low and to sell that low-cost energy back to the grid when energy prices are higher.
 Powerwall optimizes your charging and discharging behavior for this arbitrage with an energy forecast tailored to your home.

 Note: Grid charging and discharging are not available with all utilities.
 Refer to your Powerwall ‘Settings’ menu to show specific options available to your site.